mickfuzz/phd4/_posts/2021-10-29-abstract-and-concrete-frameworks.md

 Their research includes a practical approach to help overcome some of the difficulties of transfer of knowledge between contexts. http://tiny.cc/expansive-framing

+#### Pair Programming

+Peer programming is one aspect of social learning but there are others associated with being part of a wider community of learners.
+One of the key values of pair programming is to start to develop different roles involved in coding.
+A summary of these roles and tips on how teachers can help learners to adopt them in present in this Quick Read from NCCE - http://tiny.cc/pairprogramming

+The process of modelling and breaking down a process that is often difficult to understand is helpful not only to aid a deeper understanding of the process but also to build the identity of learners as being strong in a particular element of coding.
+This process of using building an identity of coding with the help of peers is key to a socio-cultural understanding of how learners pick up coding in a classroom (or other settings).

 #### PRIMM

 PRIMM stands for Predict, Run, Investigate, Modify and Make.
 This learning model has been gained popularity in resources aimed at UK teachers.
 PRIMM helps learners adopt coding practices and computational concepts by starting them with a concrete code example that they run after predicting what it does.
 They then dig deeper and make changes to the existing code.
 PRIMM's starting point is students reading and predicting code results.
 It aligns with the NCCE principle of _concepts first_.
 This engagement with the motivation of the code allows teachers to focus on the target computing concept of the lesson.
 It allows them to highlight key computational thinking process or algorithmic details.
 Thus PRIMM is well suited to the classroom as the process of leading with prediction narrows the focus of the class, thus allowing a larger set of learners to unpack and repack the same set of concepts in a restricted time scale.
 It is a process well aligned with some of the more formal problems solving, paper-based questions of the GCSE exams.